konstantinbelousovEC/qt-painter/doc/en/README-ENG.md

 ## TODO:

-- Add a brush drawing mode ✅
+- Add brush drawing mode ✅
-- Add a polygon drawing mode
+- Add polygon creation mode ✅
-- Add a line drawing mode ✅
+- Add straight line creation mode ✅
+- Add polyline creation mode
-- Add a text writing mode
+- Add text writing mode
+- Add export to svg-format
 - Add the ability to select colors for the created shapes
 - Add the ability to change colors for created shapes
 - Add a serialization/deserialization of a graphic scene using Google Protocol Buffers